 Getting started: After getting tired of virtual choirs and being muted on Zoom, we explored how to use audio equipment to sing from 4 rooms in our house, then 4 cars in our driveway.
 It was so much fun that we learned from David how to scale up to about 32 mics and take the equipment on the road, and we wrote everything down to help other groups do it too.

 November 2020 update: We've worked with choirs of around 24 each week, and sometimes organize larger events such as the Brahms Requiem sing where additional singers can join too (who aren't on mic).
 You can find all our videos in the Events section.

-Audio system: Usually 24 wireless, LiveTrac L-12 mixer, FM transmitter.
-Sometimes we add 8 wired and a Behringer x2222 mixer.
+Audio system: Usually 24 GTDAudio wireless mics, LiveTrac L-12 mixer, FM transmitter.
+Sometimes we add 8 wired mics and a Behringer x2222 mixer.